New York

 • Seal the Security Envelope.

-Voters may also return their absentee ballot to a polling place during early voting, at the local board of elections, or at a polling place on Election Day.
+Voters may also return their ballot in person to their board of elections, at any polling place in their county during early voting, or at any polling place in their county on Election Day.

-How to Find Your Polling Place for Early Voting: To find polling places for early voting in New York City, go to New York City’s Board of Elections website.
-To find polling places elsewhere in New York state, go to New York’s Board of Elections website.
+How to Find Your Polling Place for Early Voting: To find polling places for early voting in New York City, go to New York City Board of Elections website.
+To find polling places elsewhere in New York state, go to New York State Board of Elections website.

 Identification Requirements